 Here’s some additional information to point you in the right direction:

-So, we’re not looking for posts such as “10 Ways to Use Snapchat” or “The Best times of Day to Schedule Social Media Posts.”
-Instead, we’re looking for seasoned insights into the world of digital marketing.
+We’re not looking for posts such as “10 Ways to Use Snapchat” or “The Best times of Day to Schedule Social Media Posts.”
+Instead, we’re looking for seasoned insights into what’s working in marketing.

 Here are some examples of the kinds of articles we’re looking for: